the-e3n/block-highlighter/README.md

 This extension contributes the following settings:

 - `blockHighlighter.background`: Change the highlight
   color.
-Format: `#ffffffaa` or `[10,253,255,0.05]`
+Format: HEX code with alpha `#ffffffaa` or RGBA notation as `[10,253,255,0.05]` or CSS colors like `blue` ,Default: `#97fdff13`
-- `blockHighlighter.omit`: Array of languages that will not be parsed by this extension
+- `blockHighlighter.omit`: Array of languages that will not be parsed by this extension.
+Default: `["plain","markdown"]`
 - `blockHighlighter.isWholeLine`: Option to highlight
-  the entire line or only the text
+  the entire line or only the text.
+Default: `true`
 - `blockHighlighter.accentCurrentLine`: Option to
-  choose to accent the current line more intensely than the rest of the block
+  choose to accent the current line more intensely than the rest of the block.
+Default: `true`
 - `blockHighlighter.openingBrackets`:Starting token/character that the extension will consider as start of the block.
 Default:
   `["{","[","("]`
 - `blockHighlighter.closingBrackets`: Map of starting tokens to Ending token/character that the extension will consider as end of the block.
 Default: `{"{": "}","[": "]","(": ")"}`
 - `blockHighlighter.singleLineComment`: Array of
   single line comment tokens that will be ignored by the extension.
-Default: `["//"]`
+Default: `["//","#"]`
 - `blockHighlighter.multiLineCommentStart`: Array of
   multi line comment tokens that will be ignored by the extension.
 Default: `["/*"]`
 - `blockHighlighter.multiLineCommentEnd`: Array of
   multi line comment tokens that will be ignored by the extension.
 Default: `["*/"]`
 - `blockHighlighter.stringLiterals`: Array of string
   literal tokens whose pairs will be ignored by the extension.
 Default: `` ['"', "'", '`'] ``
+- `blockHighlighter.showBorder`: Option to Show the border around left side of the block
+- `blockHighlighter.showBorder`: Option to change the border.
+Default `false` color.
+Format: HEX code with alpha `#ffffffaa` or RGBA notation as `[10,253,255,0.05]` or CSS colors like `blue` ,Default: `red`

 ## Supported Languages

-- JavaScript like languages `(JS,TS,C,Java,C=++ etc where {,},[,],(,) are used as block delimiters)`
+- JavaScript like languages `(JS,TS,C,Java,C++ etc where {,},[,],(,) are used as block delimiters)`
-- JSX/TSX `(Highlighting is based on the Current selected component)`
+- React (JSX/TSX) `(Highlighting is based on the Current selected component)`
-- React Native `(Same as JSX/TSX)`
+- React Native `(Same as React)`
+- HTML tags will be highlighted `(Same as React)`
+- Python like languages which follows indentation block delimiters.
+For now `python`,` yaml`, `haskell` are supported
 - Any other language that has some form of block delimiters
 - The extension is language agnostic and will work with any language that has some form of block delimiters.
 The default settings should work for most languages, but you can customize the settings to suit your needs.
-- HTML/CSS/XML - The extension will not work with these languages for now.
+- XML - The extension will not work with these languages for now.
 If you want support for these languages, please raise an issue on github and I will try to add support for them.

 ## Changelog